tttapa/cvxpy/doc/source/install/index.rst

     Be aware that PROXQP by default uses dense matrices to represent problem data.
     You may achieve better performance by setting ``backend = 'sparse'`` in your call to ``problem.solve``.

+.. info:: QPALM
+   :collapsible:

+    CVXPY supports the QPALM solver.
+    Simply install QPALM such that you can ``import qpalm`` in Python.
+    See the `QPALM <https://kul-optec.github.io/QPALM/Doxygen/index.html>`_ website for installation instructions.

 .. info:: Without default solvers
    :collapsible: